 In another pan add gingerly oil and splutter mustard seeds and add garlic, ginger, curry leaves and season for few minutes till all the water dries fully.

-Drop the chili paste, asafetida, fenugreek powder and sauté till oil shows up stirring continuously.
+Drop the chili paste, asafetida, fenugreek powder and saute till oil shows up stirring continuously.
 Remove bones from the fried fish and make small pieces.
 Add fish pieces into the prepared masala then pour vinegar and sprinkle salt.
 Stir continuously till all the water in vinegar dries up and oil shows on top.
 Flame should be very slow otherwise there is a tendency to burn and spoil the whole taste.
 Off the stove and keep for cooling.
 When cooled, empty into containers.
 You could either refrigerate or keep it outside in a dry place in air tight containers.
-This looks very spicy but its not; the Kashmiri chilli gives the colour.
+This looks very spicy but its not; the Kashmiri chilli gives the color.

 I have emptied the pickle in a glass bottle.
 Please don’t use plastic or Aluminium containers.
 If you need to keep it without refrigeration for a long time could follow my grandmas and mother‘s tips below, which were used in olden days when refrigerator was not even in dreams.